GaloisInc/saw-training/Salsa20.rst

 times to ``xw`` at position :math:`n`.
 This process could, in principle, continue forever.
 In Cryptol, however, sequences are computed lazily, so as long as nothing ever asks for the last element, the program will still terminate.

 The final definition is ``ar``, which adds ``xw`` to the tenth element of ``zs``, which is the result of applying ``doubleround`` ten times to ``xw``.
+In Cryptol, ``+`` is extended over sequences so that adding two sequences adds their elements.
 The final result of ``Salsa20`` is computed by re-joining the split words into the appropriate-sized sequence.

 ..
-DTC: Do we want to link to Medium, given their shady practices?
+DTC: Do we really want to link to something on Medium, given their shady practices?
 If so, we should at least credit the author rather than the blog hoster. `in this excellent Medium article <https://medium.com/background-thread/what-is-lazy-evaluation-programming-word-of-the-day-8a6f4410053f>`_.

-Compare this to the C implementation, which explicitly performs the iterations of lower-level functions as described in Bernstein's specification.
-Arguably, this code is clearer than the correspondent Cryptol, but this is certainly more of a matter of taste than anything:
+The C implementation uses in-place mutation and an explicit loop.
+Due to the use of mutation, it must be careful to copy data that will be used again later.

 .. literalinclude:: examples/salsa20/salsa20.c
   :language: C